 Tom also is the author of the book, “When Priests Become Predators: Profiles of Childhood Sexual Abuse Survivors“, which uses sworn testimony given in jury trials and documents taken from the public court docket to tell the stories of a number of brave abuse survivors in Delaware who for many years battled the Diocese of Wilmington, the Oblates of St. Francis de Sales and the Norbertines in an attempt to protect children today by exposing the institutional cover ups of the past and present.
 The book is available from the Ninth Street Book Shop in Wilmington.

-The Firm represents abuse survivors in Delaware, Virginia, Hawaii and other states throughout the country.
+The Firm represents employees in Delaware and abuse survivors in Delaware, Pennsylvania, New Jersey and throughout the country.